PvPClt/project/album_en.md

 *Note: Illustration blocked by censorship.*

 A spacious conference hall.
 Officials are seated in there.
 A large, illuminated stage, in the center of which lies on his back a well-known political leader.
 His genitals are fully exposed; his erect penis is crowned with a miniature, yet precise, copy of his head (the one on his shoulders).
-The small head of the politician lying on the stage addresses the audience in the hall with a loud, pompous speech:
+The small head of the politician lying on the stage addresses the audience with a loud, pompous speech:

 — The birth rate in the country is falling catastrophically.
 Like a stone dropped into an abyss.
-I've been long saying and I repeat: condoms and abortions are to blame for everything!
+I've been long saying it and I repeat: condoms and abortions are to blame for everything!
 And LGBT.
 And Childfree.
-We must fight, fight, and fight again against all this heresy.
+We must fight, fight, and fight against all this heresy.
 So far, we are doing poorly.

 We banned abortions.
 So what?
 Now they go to China to have abortions.
 Or they give birth in Argentina and stay there for ever.
 Condoms are the utmost evil.
 Condoms are a personal insult to me.
 They violate the basic right of the individual — the right to procreate and multiply.
 Enshrined in the Constitution, by the way.

 We banned condoms having named them  symbols of  extremism.
 So what?
 The black market for condoms is thriving.
-Underground manufactories of rubber technical goods are springing up like mushrooms after rain.
+Underground manufactories of rubber goods are springing up like mushrooms after rain.
 All over the country.
 LGBT propaganda is oozing out of every crack.
 What is happening?
 This is a complete failure of my decrees implementation.
 I will not put up with this attitude.

 If the state apparatus cannot force the population to give birth — I will force the state apparatus to give birth.

-Switch on your brains, if any.
+Turn on your brains, if any.
 And start working.

 Do we not have a sperm bank?
 Do we not have an egg bank?